-Medication should be bought to school by a reasonable person.
+Medication should be bought to school by a responsible person.
 This person will, as much as possible, be the parent.
-If this is not possible, parent(s) should contact the school nurse in advance of administering the first dose to discuss the medication to be administered.
+If this is not possible, parent(s) should contact the School Nurse/Welfare Officer in advance of administering the first dose to discuss the medication to be administered.
 A written letter stating all information contained on the 'Administration of Medication to Pupils' form must also accompany the medication.
 The appropriate form will be sent home with the pupil and must be completed and returned to school.

-In the case of Pre-Prep and Middle School pupils, all medication must be handed in by an adult to an adult preferably to the school nurse.
+In the case of Pre-Prep and Middle School pupils, all medication must be handed in by an adult to an adult preferably to the School Nurse or Welfare Officer.
 It must not be left in school bags.